ben-demotic/advanced-forms-paypal-payment-buttons/README.md

-# advanced-forms-paypal-payment-buttons
+# Advanced Forms PayPal Payment Buttons
-Advanced Forms PayPal Payment Buttons - Addon for Advanced Forms/Advanced Custom Fields
+WordPress plugin to create PayPal Payment Buttons with the power of Advanced Forms and Advanced Custom Fields.